Rashwani/osticket-azure-lab/README.md

 This lab mirrors how enterprise IT support teams operate.
 A centralized ticketing system with SLA enforcement, tiered agent roles, and department-based routing reduces resolution time, creates accountability, and produces an auditable trail of every support interaction.
 Deploying this on Azure — rather than locally — demonstrates cloud infrastructure skills and an understanding of network security groups, public IPs, and cloud VM management that translate directly to real workplace environments.

----

-## 🚀 Next Steps / Planned Improvements

-- [ ] Add HTTPS with SSL/TLS certificate via Let's Encrypt (`certbot`)
-- [ ] Configure email piping for automatic ticket creation from inbound emails
-- [ ] Set up automated ticket assignment rules based on keywords
-- [ ] Integrate with an Active Directory home lab for user authentication
-- [ ] Write a Bash script to auto-provision osTicket agents
-- [ ] Add Azure Monitor alerts for CPU/memory spikes on the VM

----

-*Lab completed March 2026 | Built for IT portfolio documentation*